LePips/SwiftBudget/README.md

 # Budget

-Basic budgeting app in pure SwiftUI to show off the power of SwiftData and Swift Charts with new features introduced at WWDC 2023.
+Basic budgeting app in SwiftUI to show off the power of SwiftData and Swift Charts.